Kunzea salterae

-Kunzea salterae, also known by the Maori name moutohora kanuka, is a flowering plant in the myrtle family, Myrtaceae and is endemic to Moutohora Island in New Zealand.
+Kunzea salterae, also known by the Māori name Moutohora kānuka, is a flowering plant in the myrtle family, Myrtaceae and is endemic to Moutohora Island in New Zealand.
 It is a much-branched shrub or small spreading tree with needle-like leaves, sprays of white flowers and small cup-shaped or urn-shaped fruit.

 Description

 Kunzea salterae is a densely-branched shrub or small tree which grows to a height of 0.1-10 m with a pendulous or spreading crown 2-6 m wide.
 The leaves are linear to lance-shaped, 4-18 mm long and 0.6-2 mm wide.
 The flowers are white and arranged in groups of between two and eight and the individual flowers are 7-12.5 mm in diameter on pedicels 1-3 mm long.
 The five sepals are triangular, about 1 mm long and wide and the five petals are more or less round, about 1.5 mm long and wide.
 Flowering occurs between August and April and the fruit is a dry, cup-shaped to urn-shaped capsule 2-3 mm long and 2-4 mm wide.